Events Calendar

 Rick Mercer Report: Black Bear Research in Algonquin Park

-On February 24, 2009, Rick Mercer of the CBC's Rick Mercer Report joined Dr. Marty Obbard, Ministry of Natural Resources research scientist in Algonquin Park to study Algonquins black bear population.
+On February 24, 2009, Rick Mercer of the CBC's Rick Mercer Report joined Dr. Marty Obbard, Ministry of Natural Resources research scientist in Algonquin Park to study Algonquin's Black Bear population.

 A Love of Birds: Doug Tozer's Bird Research

 The lakes, forests, and trails of Algonquin Park serve as a major research laboratory for approved researchers.
 Discover more about Doug Tozer, former Algonquin Park Naturalist, and current bird researcher with Trent University and the Ontario Ministry of Natural Resources and his "Love of Birds".
-To explore more about Algonquin Park as a location for research check The Science Behind Algonquin's Animals.

 Brook Trout Spawning in Algonquin Park

-Leave No Trace National Park Service (NPS) Video
+Leave No Trace - National Park Service (NPS) Video

 How can you minimize your impacts upon Algonquin Park (and other locations) for future generations?
-Learn more about Leave No Trace
+Learn more about Leave No Trace.

 Reserve your developed or backcountry campsite for your next visit.